Jenny6182/csc207-team-project/TeamContract.md

 ### Communication

 * Which platform will you use for communication outside of class, when required for work on your course project?
-(Examples: Text message, Discord, WeChat, etc.)
+Discord

 * Each teammate agrees to respond to messages in at most how long?
 1 day?
 2 days?
 Some other amount of time?
+Within 24 hours of the message being sent.

 * What things should a teammate notify you about?
 (Examples: if they think they won't be able to meet a deadline, if they have to miss lecture, etc.)

 * Respectful and inclusive behaviour are necessary for smooth and productive communication.
 What are some respectful and inclusive behaviours you expect when communicating with each other during lectures, labs, or outside of class?
 (Examples: Actively listening to each team members ideas, giving everyone a chance to meaningfully contribute, etc.)

+If we discuss something, everyone needs to be involved, listening to the discussion and think and share their idea.

 ---